tuotuoxp/cpp-torch/README.md

 - Wrapper for GPU mode

 # FAQ
--- how to print/directly set model parameter?
+-- How can I train my own model with this wrapper?
--- no way
+-- We don't support backward functions, so training is impossible.
+Use the original torch.